If a deal on a high-interest savings account sounds too good to be true, watch out for these traps and pitfalls.

 Alternatively, if you ever want quick access to some of the cash in your account to pay off a debt, you may have to wait two or three business days until the funds are transferred.

-You may need to open a linked bank account with the same bank and it has a monthly fee
+5. You may need to open a linked bank account with the same bank

 Another common savings condition to be wary of is the requirement to open a linked account with the same financial institution.
 This is usually a transaction account but could also be a credit card account.
 The risk here is that in order to access the high interest rate on the savings account, you end up with another account you may not even need and which comes with its own fees and charges.